cmgoffena13/etl-watcher/docs/guides/pipeline_management.rst

 The Watcher framework is designed to represent the configuration stored in source control.
 Any updates to your pipeline code will be automatically reflected in the Watcher framework through a hash-based change detection system.
-This ensures that your monitoring and lineage tracking stays synchronized with your actual pipeline configuration.
+This ensures that the Watcher pipeline configuration stays synchronized with the configuration in your code.

 Managing Active Status
 ----------------------